alibaba/Sentinel/sentinel-adapter/sentinel-zuul-adapter/README.md

 ## Fallbacks

-You can implement `SentinelFallbackProvider` to define your own fallback provider when Sentinel `BlockException` is thrown.
+You can implement `ZuulBlockFallbackProvider` to define your own fallback provider when Sentinel `BlockException` is thrown.
 The default fallback provider is `DefaultBlockFallbackProvider`.

 By default fallback route is proxy ID (or customized API name).